buildbuddy-io/buildbuddy/website/blog/buck2.md

 | bazel w. `srcs`  | `42.580 s ± 1.881 s` |    `10.047 s ± 0.517 s` |    ` 73.009 s ± ‎ 2.975 s` |

 This means that if setup correctly, Bazel performance is quite competitive with Buck2.
-Differences in a few seconds could be negligible for most use cases.
+Differences of a few seconds could be negligible for most use cases.

 Tobias also noted that my current Bazel configuration is uploading Build Events, which may incur additional network latency.
 This could be further be improved by moving the Build Event upload to a background task and defer build artifact downloads.